Generative Prior-Guided Neural Interface Reconstruction for 3D Electrical Impedance Tomography: Generative Prior-Guided Neural Interface Reconstruction

 where $\mathcal{L}_{\text{SDF}} = \mathbb{E}_x[|f_\theta(z, \psi_z(x)) - \text{SDF}_{\text{target}}(x)|]$ measures how accurately the transformed SDF matches the target SDF values at sampled points, $\mathcal{L}_{\text{diffeo}} = \mathbb{E}_x[|\det(\nabla_x \psi_z) - 1|]$ enforces the diffeomorphic property by constraining the Jacobian determinant of the flow $\psi_z$ to remain positive and close to unity, and $\mathcal{L}_{\text{reg}}$ provides additional regularization on the flow field to ensure smoothness.
 This formulation directly connects the flow field $\psi_z$ with the SDF approximation task, ensuring that the transformed shapes maintain their topological structure.

-For our EIT application, we leverage a pre-trained NDF model that has already learned to generate topologically consistent shapes within its latent space.
+For our EIT application, we employ a pre-trained generative model that has already learned to generate topologically consistent shapes within its latent space, providing us with a learned shape prior.
 This allows us to navigate the latent space during reconstruction while inheriting the topological guarantees provided by the diffeomorphic constraints — a critical advantage for accurate interface representation in both medical imaging and industrial inspection applications where topological errors could lead to misdiagnosis or false detections.